-To heat a sample of iron powder for a melting application; the client manufactures metal powders
+To heat a sample of iron powder for an induction melting application; the client manufactures metal powders

-Induction heating provides hands-free heating, involves no operator skill required for manufacturing, even distribution of heating and fast, controllable temperature ramp
+Induction melting provides hands-free heating, involves no operator skill required for manufacturing, even distribution of heating and fast, controllable temperature ramp

 A single-position 6-turn helical coil is used to generate the required heating for application.
 The crucible is heated in 70 seconds with the 5kW power supply.